Lin-Ether/Lin-Ether/README.md

 ### Intro

-- MMathPhil @ Balliol College, Oxford
+- MMathPhil @ Balliol College, Oxford, MSc Philosophy of Science @ LSE
-- Interested in Philosophy of Wittgenstein, Philosophy of Science, Philosophy of Mathematics, Logic and Ethics.
+- Interested in Philosophy of Science, Sociology of Science, Philosophy of Wittgenstein and Conceptual Engineering